andrewKOwong/mixedconclusions/content/blog/boardgames_part_two/index.md

 [![A four panel figure showing that computed ratings drift towards the y=x diagonal as the number of dummies is increased.](images/optimizing_bayes_model.png)](images/optimizing_bayes_model.png)

-We can look at the remaining difference between real Bayes ratings and the computed Bayes ratings.
+We can look at the remaining difference between real Bayesian ratings and the computed Bayesian ratings.
 In the plot below,
 the x axis plots the number of ratings on a log scale, while the y axis plots the differences.